 - Comes with 8 brush heads for versatile cleaning across multiple surfaces and mess types.

-- Dual speeds, fast Type-C charging, and up to 90 minutes of runtime make it practical for longer cleaning sessions.
+- Dual speeds, Type-C charging, and up to 90 minutes of claimed runtime make it practical for longer cleaning sessions.

 Cons:

-- Battery life, while decent, may require recharging for extended deep-cleaning jobs.
+- Battery life may require recharging for extended deep-cleaning jobs.

 - Multiple brush heads and features may take some time to learn and organize.

-Best For: Anyone looking for a cordless, easy-to-handle scrubber for bathrooms, kitchens, grout, and other hard-to-reach cleaning jobs, especially seniors or people who want to reduce bending and strain.
+Who Should Buy This: Anyone looking for a cordless, easy-to-handle scrubber for bathrooms, kitchens, grout, and other hard-to-reach cleaning jobs.

 Pros: